Kadam-Kshitij/GDB/Readme.txt

 For checking memory leaks
 valgrind --tool=memcheck --leak-check=full --show-leak-kinds=all --track-origins=yes ./your_program

-Heap memory profiler
-valgrind --tool=massif --massif-out-file=<file> --heap-analysis=full ./your_program
+Heap memory profiler - Used for memory snapshots, peak memory valgrind --tool=massif --massif-out-file=<file> --heap-analysis=full ./your_program
 ms_print <file>

-Profiling tool to analyze the performance valgrind --tool=callgrind ./your_program
+Profiling tool to analyze the performance - Function calls valgrind --tool=callgrind ./your_program

-Multi threading related issues valgrind --tool=helgrind ./your_program
+Multi threading related issues - Used to check for thread race conditions valgrind --tool=helgrind ./your_program